Folic acid update

 It has been known for a considerable amount of time, that folic acid when given to women planning for pregnancy and during pregnancy, can lower the risk for neural tube defects.
 Based on the research up to that time, the US Preventive Services Task Force (USPSTF) first published their recommendations in 1996.
 This has recently been updated and the USPSTF has issued a new statement in May, 2009.
 Based on the observational evidence and randomized controlled trials published since 1996, the USPSTF found convincing evidence that supplements containing 0.4 to 0.8 mg of folic acid during the preconception period lowers the risk for neural tube defects.[1]

-There now appears to be additional benefits for folic acid before conception and clip_image002during pregnancy, possibly the prevention of cleft lip (BMJ 2007;334:464) and most recently, lowering the rates of severe congenital heart defects.
+There now appears to be additional benefits for folic acid before conception and during pregnancy, possibly the prevention of cleft lip (BMJ 2007;334:464) and most recently, lowering the rates of severe congenital heart defects.
 In a Quebec study, investigators observed a drop in the prevalence of severe congenital heart defects after mandatory folic acid fortification of grains.
 The average prevalence of severe congenital heart defects at birth was 1.64 per 1000 births during the 9 years before the folic acid food fortification began and the rate fell by 6.2% yearly during the seven years studied, after the mandatory fortification.[2]

 Following the recommendation that all women of child bearing age should take a daily supplement containing 0.4 mg to 0.8 mg per day of folic acid is good, safe medicine and perhaps even more beneficial than previously thought.